mrshmllow/ghfetch/README.md

  - [The github CLI](https://cli.github.com/)

 RECOMMENEDED: `$ gh auth login` and login.
 This is because `ghfetch` takes advantage of the [`gh api`](https://cli.github.com/manual/gh_api) command to provide a out-of-the-box experience.
-(If you dont want to let `ghfetch` call github on your behalf, you can always use the `--username` flag, Also see the persmissions section)
+(If you dont want to let `ghfetch` call github on your behalf, you can always use the `--username` flag, Also see the [persmissions section](https://github.com/bwac2517/ghfetch#permissions))

 #### Install

 `$ deno install --unstable --allow-net --allow-run https://raw.githubusercontent.com/bwac2517/ghfetch/main/ghfetch.ts` will install the latest stable version.

-Check out the permission section for more info.
+Check out the [persmissions section](https://github.com/bwac2517/ghfetch#permissions) for more info.

 ## Permissions